Technology-Assisted Social Work Services in California

 Challenges and Disadvantages of Using Technology in Social Work

-For example, the Public Policy Institute of California believes in a “California with effective, efficient, and equitable public policies that improve the well-being of our state’s people, communities, and environment.”
-Its vision includes the elimination of barriers to digital access across California’s diverse communities.
+The Public Policy Institute of California envisions a state with “effective, efficient, and equitable public policies that improve the well-being of our state’s people, communities, and environment.”
+That vision includes eliminating barriers to digital access across California’s diverse communities.

 California Takes On ‘Harnessing Technology for Social Good’